MO-cyber-crypto/khbach/replit.md

 ### File Upload Management

-**Library:** Multer 1.4.x
+**Library:** Multer with Supabase Storage - **UPDATED October 2025**
-- **Storage:** Disk storage in `uploads/` directory
+- **Storage:** Supabase Cloud Storage (bucket: `quiz-images`)
+- **Upload Method:** Memory storage with buffer upload to Supabase
 - **File Naming:** Timestamp + random hex suffix to prevent collisions
-- **Use Case:** Quiz question images
+- **Use Case:** Quiz question images and justification images

+**Migration from Local Storage (October 2025):**
+The application was migrated from local disk storage to Supabase cloud storage to support Vercel deployment.
+Changes include:
+- Multer now uses memory storage instead of disk storage
+- Files are uploaded to Supabase Storage bucket via the `@supabase/supabase-js` client
+- Public URLs are generated for file access
+- File deletion is handled through Supabase API when questions/quizzes are deleted

 **Design Decision:**
-Multer provides straightforward file upload handling for Express applications.
-Local disk storage is suitable for this application's scale, avoiding the complexity and cost of cloud storage solutions.
+Supabase Storage provides cloud-native file storage that works seamlessly with Vercel's serverless architecture.
+This eliminates the need for persistent local file storage and allows horizontal scaling.

 **Rationale:**
-For quiz creation features requiring images, local file storage is simple to implement and maintain.
-Files are given unique names to prevent overwrites and maintain organization.
+Cloud storage is essential for serverless deployments where the file system is ephemeral.
+Supabase provides a simple, integrated solution with the database already in use.

+**Trade-offs:**
+- **Pros:** Cloud-native, scalable, works with serverless, integrated with Supabase database
+- **Cons:** Requires Supabase credentials, external dependency, bandwidth costs for large files
+- **Previous Version:** Used local disk storage which doesn't work on Vercel

 ## External Dependencies